imanif/imanif.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Literatures in English, Cornell University, 2024
+* B.A. in Literatures in English, Cornell University, 2020-2024
-* Game Development, Danish Institute for Study Abroad, 2023
+* Game Development, Danish Institute for Study Abroad, Jan 2023 - May 2023

 Work experience
 ======